ats-tandjoeng7/Credit_Risk_Analysis/README.md

 ### Easy Ensemble Classifier

-**Table 7** showed the confusion matrix and imbalanced classification report achieved by running the EasyEnsembleClassifier ensemble learning model.
+**Table 7** shows the confusion matrix and imbalanced classification report achieved by running the EasyEnsembleClassifier ensemble learning model.
 The balanced accuracy scores and condensed summary statistics are summarized in **Table 9** in the [Summary](#summary) section.

 <hr>